 If none of the above are able to cover all of your medical bills, then the final option is your regular health insurance policy.
 What you policy covers, and the cost of co-pays and deductibles, will depend on your specific policy.

 After being injured in a car accident, the last thing you want is to be struggling to pay for your medical bills or arguing with insurance companies.
-Our car accident attorney in Plantation is experienced at representing people injured in car accidents, which means he can assist you with securing funding for any medical bills associated with your auto injury.
+Our personal injury lawyer in Plantation is experienced at representing people injured in car accidents, which means he can assist you with securing funding for any medical bills associated with your auto injury.
 For advice or assistance, please click on the link below which best matches what you need:

 Alternatively, you can Contact Us with any questions you have.